How to create a fair system that works for consumers and producers.

 Scale inappropriate, unfair regulations:

 Raw milk supporters have seen how fair regulation can support small-scale farmers in other countries.
-ARMM have shared many stories of an individual farm's success and also about longstanding, thriving raw milk industries.
+ARMM have shared many stories of an individual farm's success and also about longstanding, thriving raw milk industries elsewhere.
 Both for raw drinking milk and raw milk cheese.
 Consumers compare these dignified systems to the absurd behaviours seen here in Australia and New Zealand.
 Politicians and others pontificate about what the dairy industry should look like, while ignoring what people really want.
 This bureaucracy has an expectation that consumers should adhere to these arbitrary and unwanted rules imposed.
 It seems politicians, government and food regulators can be relied on to protect the interests of large corporations but not small, homegrown economies.
 This has to change.

 Multinational corporations don't think about people, they think about increasing wealth.
 They see everything in terms of efficiency and making profit.
 They don't care about the social well-being of people.
 Companies that claim to be socially responsible often have other motives.
 The commodity market system tend to have a middleman who take most of the profit.
 Many consumers and producers don't share those values.
 They believe it is important to show support for building systems based on ethical and compassionate values.
 The organic and sustainable farming movement want to switch the focus from food as a commodity to food for people.